KonradBorowik/Study-Classes/README.md

 # Study-classes
- Scripts I wrote to solve problems during study classes.
+ Some scripts I wrote to solve problems during study classes.

 Libraries used:
 * numpy